do-mpc/do-mpc/README.md

 * moving horizon state and parameter estimation
 * modular design that can be easily extended

-The **do-mpc** software is Python based and works therefore on any OS with a Python 3.x distribution. **do-mpc** has been developed by Sergio Lucia and Alexandru Tatulea at the DYN chair of the TU Dormund lead by Sebastian Engell.
+The **do-mpc** software is Python based and works therefore on any OS with a Python 3.x distribution. **do-mpc** has been developed by Sergio Lucia and Alexandru Tatulea at the DYN chair of the TU Dortmund lead by Sebastian Engell.
 The development is continued at the IOT chair of the TU Berlin by Felix Fiedler and Sergio Lucia.

 ## Installation instructions
 Installation instructions are given [here](https://www.do-mpc.com/en/latest/installation.html).